gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

   allPosts: [ExamplePost]
 }
 ```
-(as well as custom resolvers for `ExamplePost.author` and `ExampleAuthor.allPosts` to resolve relationships)
+> as well as custom resolvers for `ExamplePost.author` and `ExampleAuthor.allPosts` to resolve relationships

-The toolkit uses the remote schema as a reference, but it doesn't clone it 1 to 1.
+As you may see, the toolkit uses the remote schema as a reference, but it doesn't clone it 1 to 1.

-In fact, it takes all the fields from the sourcing query (including aliased fields)
+Instead, it takes all the fields from the sourcing query (including aliased fields)
 and adds them to Gatsby node type with slight changes:

- - type of the field stays semantically the same as in the remote schema
  - every type name is prefixed with `gatsbyTypePrefix` setting (`Post` => `ExamplePost` in our case)
  - all field arguments are removed
+ - type of the field remains semantically the same as in the remote schema

 ---
 **Why?** The primary motivation is to support arbitrary field arguments of the remote schema.